compl-ai/compl-ai/README.md

 - Societal and Environmental Well-being: AI systems should be developed in a way that benefits society and the environment, avoiding negative impacts on fundamental rights and democratic values.

 ### Technical Requirements and Benchmarks
-You can see list of all technical requirements and their respective benchmarks using `complai list`:
+You can see a list of all technical requirements and their respective benchmarks using `complai list`:
 - Capabilities, Performance, and Limitations
   - aime_2025, arc_challenge, hellaswag, humaneval, livebench_coding, mmlu_pro, swe_bench_verified, truthfulqa
 - Representation — Absence of Bias